seldonian-framework/Tutorials/_tutorials/simple_engine_tutorial.md

         <li> Define the behavioral constraints (constraint strings and confidence levels), which we already did above.</li>
         <li> Make the parse trees from these behavioral constraints.</li>
         <li> Define the underlying machine learning model and primary objective. </li>
         <li> Define an initial solution function which takes the features and labels as inputs and outputs an initial weight vector to start candidate selection.
-In this case we will define a function <code class='highlight py'> initial_solution() </code> function which just returns a zero vector as the initial solution.</li>
+In this case we will define a function <code class='highlight'> initial_solution() </code> function which just returns a zero vector as the initial solution.</li>
         <li> Decide what fraction of the data to split into candidate selection vs. the safety test.</li>
         <li> Decide what method to use for computing the high confidence upper bound on each $g_{i}$.
 We will use the Student $t$-statistic.</li>
         <li> Create a spec object containing all of this information and some hyperparameters - we can ignore many of these in this example.
 For a full list of parameters and their defaults see the API docs for <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.spec.SupervisedSpec.html#seldonian.spec.SupervisedSpec">SupervisedSpec</a>.</li>